Vourvourou: Geography

 Vourvourou is situated 51 km southeast of Poligiros on the eastern side of Sithonia peninsula, between the villages of Ormos Panagia and Sarti.
 The area contains numerous sandy beaches, small rock islands and caves.
 Mount Itamos is in the vicinity.

+The settlement of Aristotle University of Thessaloniki teaching staff is visible as a symbol for environmental respect.
+In 2001, a monument was erected in Zografou for three pilots who died in a 1995 aircraft collision.